LunaWave/The-Programmers-Treasure-Trove/README.md

 ## ⚠️ Notice

-🚧 This repository is a work in progress and is currently being maintained by a single dedicated contributor.
+🚧 This repository is a work in progress and is currently being maintained by a couple dedicated contributors.
 Your patience and support are greatly appreciated. 🙏

+#### This is possible thanks to
+- Emerald6o4 (Lua)